pc4653/828P2/README.md

 trying on biological dataset:

-existing program running on CLL dataset, exnome and genome appended (genome at the end); comparing against 30 COSMIC mutational signatures, K = 5, list of the highest cos_sim matching for each extracted signature and their corresponding COSMIC signature:
+**existing program running on CLL dataset, genome; comparing against 30 COSMIC mutational signatures, K = 5, list of the highest cos_sim matching for each extracted signature and their corresponding COSMIC signature:**

 [[0.94206813080597818, 4], [0.87352351453272581, 7], [0.85608103936427404, 16], [0.83670793486890338, 0], [0.92520002216815989, 8]]